princessJ20/swaplistener/README.md

 # filter results
-If you only want to listen to a subset of the pairs, add `-q` flags, e.g., `./swaplistener -q MAGIK -q MIM:WINE` will only listen to pairs which have MAGIK as either pair, or are MIM:WINE.
+If you only want to listen to a subset of the pairs, add `-q` flags, e.g., `./swaplistener -q MAGIK -q MIM:WINE` will only listen to pairs which have MAGIK as either element in the pair, or are MIM:WINE.

 # customizations

 The data stored in the ram.data file can be personalized.
 For instance, if you want to switch the "direction" of a pair, you can change the normal parameter to `false`

+# donations
+donations may be sent to `0x56bdB5d2bfC30b7dE56095936984c9ce4b5b85C7`